openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0001-unified-platform-repository.rst

 * frontend-component-header
 * frontend-component-footer

 It will also involve the creation of a new *shell application* to initialize the frontend at runtime and load existing MFEs as modules.
+Prior to this decision, we might have considered putting the shell application in its own repository as well:

+* frontend-app-shell

-There are several related concerns which influence our strategy for migrating these library repositories to the new module MFE architecture.
+There are several related concerns which influence our strategy for migrating these library repositories to the new module MFE architecture, and which influence where we decide to put the shell.

 Significant API changes
 =======================